danubevictoria/danube-phan-triangle-type/README.md

 > or a = c and a != c <br>
 > or b = c and b != a

-If the inputs are invalid, then there is no type to determine and we just return null.
-If the inputs are valid, but they do not pass the Triangle Inequality Theorem to form a triangle, we return "Not a Triangle".
+If the inputs are invalid, then no type can be determined and triangleType just returns null.
+If the inputs are valid, but they do not pass the Triangle Inequality Theorem to form a triangle, triangleType returns "Not a Triangle".

 ## Tests